SoftUni-Internal/interactive-content/EN/07-Test-Driven-Development/01-Test-Driven-Development.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/08-Test-Driven-Development/EN/Java-OOP-Advanced-Test-Driven-Development-3-4-Unit-Testing-Approaches-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-When we are creating complex software, one of the things we should consider is the **software development approach** to choose.
+When creating complex software, one of the things we should consider is the **development approach** to choose.

 Two of these development approaches are:

-- The Code-First Approach (write code then test code)
+- The Code-First Approach (create code then test it)
 - Test-First Approach (Test-Driven Development)

-Both of these approaches are good, but they are suitable for different use cases.
+Both of these are good, but they are suitable for different use cases.

-So far, we have always used the **code-driven approach** - we always wrote the code first, and then we wrote our tests.
+So far, we have always used the **code-driven approach** - we always wrote the code first and then the tests.

-What fails us, in this case, is ourselves.

-When we write tests for a code that we wrote, we may unconsciously write them so they pass, ignoring some edge cases which may break our code.
+When we write tests for code that we already wrote, we may unconsciously make them so they pass, ignoring some corner cases which may break our code.

 That is where the **test-driven approach** comes in place.